Open Source · Self-Hosted · Docker-Powered

 • Media Server (Jellyfin)

-• Runtime Stack (Go, Java, PHP, .NET, Python)
+• Runtime Stack (Go, Java, Kotlin, Node, Python, Rust, React)

-• Database (PostgreSQL, Redis)
+• Database (PostgreSQL, SQLite, MySQL)

 • Cloud Storage (Nextcloud)

-• Monitoring (Grafana, Prometheus)
+• Monitoring (Grafana, Prometheus) (Pro)

 • CI/CD Pipeline